andrevidela/Research-report/Thesis/index.md

 (::) : {n : Nat} -> {0 a : Type} -> a -> Vect n a -> Vect (S n) a
 ```

-This suggests that levitation could be extended to support constructor with linear and erased arguments, but the it's unknown if _levitation_ itself (defining the description of linear data types in terms of itself) would be achievable.
+This suggests that levitation could be extended to support constructors with linear and erased arguments, but it is unknown if _levitation_ itself (defining the description of linear data types in terms of itself) would be achievable.

-Interestingly enough, encoding linearity in levitated description might also help fix one of the shortcoming of levitation in idris: automatically discerning between type parameters and type indices.
+Interestingly enough, encoding linearity in levitated description might also help fix one of the shortcoming of levitation in Idris: automatically discerning between type parameters and type indices.
 Combined with the ability to pattern match on types, in turn would allow the Idris2 compiler to generate definitions for interfaces such as `Functor` and `Applicative`.

 ## Compile-time string concatenation

 Strings are ubiquitous in programming.
 That is why a lot of programming languages have spent a considerable effort in optimising string usage and string API ergonomics.
 Most famously, Perl is notorious for its extensive and powerful string manipulation API including first-class regex support with more recent additions including built-in support for grammars.

 One very popular feature to ease the ergonomics of string literals is _string interpolation_.
-String interpolation allows you to avoid this situation
+String interpolation allows you to avoid this situation:

 ```haskell
 show (MyData arg1 arg2 arg3 arg4) =
   	"MyData (" ++ show arg1 ++ " " ++ show arg2 ++ " " ++ show arg3 ++ ++ show arg4 ++ ")"
 ```

-by allowing string literal to include expressions _inline_ and leave the compiler to build the expected string concatenation.
+It allows string literal to include expressions _inline_ and leave the compiler to build the expected string concatenation.
 One example of string interpolation syntax would look like this:

 ```haskell
 show (MyData arg1 arg2 arg3 arg4) = "MyData ({arg1} {arg2} {arg3} {arg4})"
 ```

-The benefits are numerous but I won’t dwell on them here[^18].
+The benefits are numerous, but I won’t dwell on them here[^18].
 One of them however is quite unexpected: Predict compile-time concatenation with linear types.

 As mentioned before, the intuition to understand the _erased linearity_ `0` is to consider those terms absent at runtime but available at compile-time.
-In the case of string interpolation, this intuition becomes useful in informing the programmer when the compiler is able to perform compile-time concatenation.
+In the case of string interpolation, this intuition becomes useful in informing the programmer when the compiler can perform compile-time concatenation.

 ```haskell
 let name = "Susan"